 However, we do work closely with all the other Age UK services locally, and have a good working relationship specifically with our funders and with Age UK East Sussex, It has therefore been decided that we can:

 - Welcome older people who live outside our area into our centre and on our trips and outings, so long as they pay our annual membership fee of £15.00 and so long as we do not canvass for members from outside our area.
 This enables older people to have more choice and to access a variety of services to increase their quality of life.

-- Support carers of people living with dementia but who live outside our area into our Saturday Club, so long as their local GP is based in East Grinstead.
+- Support carers of people living with dementia but who live outside our area into our Daybreak service, so long as their local GP is based in East Grinstead.
 This was agreed with the funders of that service.